-9 English 9 or English 9 Honors

-10 English 10 or English 10 Honors

-11/12 Students who successfully complete APC Research either Junior/Senior year as an Students need four (4) credits of English department recommends that students ta literature classes and one (1) Compositio Junior and Senior years.
-Writing College Composition Creative Writing Journalism Language Arts Skills Public Speaking CC+ English 161 CC+ English 162 Electives Broadcast Journalism 2 - Project AL L Introduction to Broadcast Journalism English Credit. n to graduate.
-The take at least two (2) on course during their Literature American Literature British Literature Reading and Literature Studies in the Novel
+9 English 9 or English 9 Honors 10 English 10 or English 10 Honors 11/12 Students who successfully complete AF Research either Junior/Senior year as a Students need four (4) credits of English department recommends that students the literature classes and one (1) Composition Junior and Senior years.
+In English Credit.
+Sh to graduate.
+The take at least two (2) Writing College Composition Creative Writing Journalism Language Arts Skills Public Speaking CC+ English 161 CC+ English 162 Electives Broadcast Journalism 2 - Project AL Introduction to Broadcast Journalism

-Courses with an asterisk (\) are not accepted by the NCAA.
+Courses with an asterisk () are not accepted by the NCAA.

-AP® Language and Composition (11, 12) FEE: AP® Exam \$97.00
+AP® Language and Composition (11, 12) 2 semesters .50 credits each semester